Make Existing PowerPoints Accessible

 In the Alt Text Pane, users can replace an existing description, approve automatically generated descriptions, or mark a graphic as decorative.

 All informative images need alt text.
 Alt text can be provided in the alt text field (explained above), a figure caption, or adjacent equivalent text.
 Consult the Alternative Text Quick Start Guide for further guidance.
-However, any graphic included solely for aesthetic or decorative purposes or are accompanied by equivalent text description should be marked as decorative.
+However, any graphic included solely for aesthetic or decorative purposes or is accompanied by equivalent text description should be marked as decorative.

 Intelligent Services: Review auto-generated description